rogercasalsfr/Itx_anl/README.md

 **Master thesis**

-This project's goal is to identify immune cell trajectories and gene regulatory networks in a tumour microenvironment.
-Its performance is being evaluated.
-Another goal is to find genes that are differentially expressed in order to characterise the trajectories and perform enrichment analysis.
+The objective of this project is to discern immune cell trajectories and gene regulatory networks within a tumor microenvironment.
+The project's efficacy is under assessment.
+Another aim is to identify differentially expressed genes to delineate the trajectories and conduct enrichment analysis.

-Data was extracted from the GSE123813 repository.
-Only SCC patients samples were used.
+The data utilized was sourced from the GSE123813 repository, exclusively employing samples from SCC patients.

-Folder containing code: It includes the preprocessing steps used in the Seurat workflow.
-Dynverse and Monocle3 inference trajectory methods are compared.
-ClusterProfiler (included in the Monocle3 files) is used for enrichment analysis.
+The code is housed in a folder and encompasses the preprocessing steps integral to the Seurat workflow.
+A comparative analysis is conducted on the trajectory inference methods of Dynverse and Monocle3.
+Enrichment analysis is carried out using ClusterProfiler, integrated into the Monocle3 files.